Tom Reilly (author): Biography

 Cromwell – An Honourable Enemy: The Untold Story of the Cromwellian Invasion of Ireland (1999), which holds that Cromwell did not intentionally target civilians during the campaign.
 He was quoted as stating: "Cromwell's entire Irish mission was fought on a purely military basis, and it is to his enormous credit that he never once departed from those parameters."
-The central thesis of this argument has been challenged by leading Irish historians.
+The central thesis of this argument has been challenged in the public domain by some leading Irish historians but without supporting evidence.
+Many other leading historians agree with Reilly.